jorgevrgs/portfolio/README.md

 # Portfolio

-> One paragraph statement about the project.
+> The portfolio is a project built with development best practices such as HTML semantic tags, CSS prefixes, Linters, and more.

 ![screenshot](./assets/images/app_screenshot.png)

-Additional description about the project and its features.

 ## Built With